siyul-park/uniflow/docs/getting_started.md

 # 🚀 Getting Started

-This comprehensive guide introduces how to manage workflows and run the engine using the [Command Line Interface (CLI)](../cmd/README.md).
-It covers everything from installation to workflow control and configuration settings.
+This comprehensive guide covers how to manage workflows and run the engine using the [Command Line Interface (CLI)](../cmd/README.md).
+It includes everything from installation to workflow control and configuration settings.

 ## Installing from Source

-First, let's set up the [CLI](../cmd/README.md) that controls workflows along with the [built-in extensions](../ext/README.md).
-Ensure that you have [Go 1.22](https://go.dev/doc/install) or higher installed on your system before starting.
+First, let's set up the [CLI](../cmd/README.md) to control workflows, including the [built-in extensions](../ext/README.md).
+Before starting, ensure that [Go 1.22](https://go.dev/doc/install) or higher is installed on your system.

 Clone the repository: